babakfp/epicgamesapi/src/lib/docs/content.md

 ##### 🔶 `tagIds`

-Filter products by using a comma-separated list of Tag IDs to search for Products by their Tags.
+Filter products by using a comma-separated list of Tag IDs.

 -   Optional: `true`
 -   Type: `string`.
 Comma-separated list of Tag IDs (IDs with minimum value of `1`).